 Jef is a bit eccentric in that he walks everywhere (no, he did not lose his license in an unfortunate drink driving incident).
 Somehow, he manages to live car-free in Providence.
 It is not always easy, but it saves money and the air, and you can thank him for that later.

 You can often find Jef at various community meetings scribbling in a note pad or looking pained and bored or playing solitaire on his iPhone or all of the above.
-He also spends his time eating his weight in ice cream, drinking mass quantities of coffee, and sipping beer and cocktails at local watering holes.
-He would be happy to have you buy him a beer or an ice cream.
+He also spends his time eating his weight in ice cream, drinking mass quantities of coffee, and sipping cocktails at local watering holes.
+He would be happy to have you buy him a Manhattan or an ice cream.
 For making the air cleaner, and all.